 Here we find Paul being warned by the Spirit of coming danger; not so he would avoid it rather so that he would prepare for it.
 Beloved, we have been promised difficulties and trials as believers.
-In John 16:33, much as Jesus warned Paul as he was brought to faith; you and I have been warned with this:
+Look with me at John 16:33, much as Jesus warned Paul as he was brought to faith; you and I have been warned and called to prepare for what is to come: